saahildhulla/nexus-troubleshooting/example4/SOLUTION.md

 The script that we provided goes and nukes RabbitMQ.

-Reference the runbooks to figure out what needs to be done to restore functionality
+Restart Services in the admin panel to get things working again.